DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter13.md

 **Increased fatigue**: Energy shortages leave patients feeling exhausted, both physically and mentally.
 In some cases, malnutrition and weight loss can result in serious conditions.

-**Cancer advantage**: If the patient is undernourished, the imbalance can actually give cancer an advantage—it continues to grow and spread while the immune system and normal cells become weaker and less able to resist.
+**And for cancer itself?** If the patient is undernourished, the imbalance can actually give cancer an advantage — it continues to grow and spread while the immune system and normal cells become weaker and less able to resist.

 ## The Solution: Eating Smarter